lovisahallgren/FuzzyMemory/README.md

 The assignment was to build a memory in JavaScript.

 ## Tech
-Build in [Atom](https://atom.io) using HTML, CSS and vanilla JavaScript.
+Built in [Atom](https://atom.io) using HTML, CSS and vanilla JavaScript.

 ## Installation
 * Start by get a copy of the repo using either: